 Code comments can be used for various types of purposes.
 The most common usage is to use them for a code definition.
 If you work in teams, you may also want to add a coding rule, or an example quote.
 If you work inductively, you can use code comments to write down first ideas of how you want to apply this code.
 You can also use it to write up summaries of all segments coded with this code and your interpretation about it.
 There are several ways to write a code comment.

-- If you select a code anywhere, you can write a code comment in the inspector. - Adding a code comment when creating a new code in the coding dialog:
+• Adding a code comment when creating a new code in the coding dialog:

 Enter a new code name and click on the + to create the code.
 Now you can enter a description or code definition in the comment field.